nathanveach/BelieveBamboo/README.md

-ADD VALIDATIONS TO CUSTOMER FORM

-STYLE UP CHECKOUT FORM BETTER

 SET UP MAILER INTO CUSTOMER CONTROLLER

+add checkout timer

--Customize mailer to separate fulfilled orders and abandoned carts
+cart into bootstrap modal? ( sounds really difficult look into before attempting ) -Customize mailer to separate fulfilled orders and abandoned carts(this might take a while do later)

 *believebamboo navbar brand unaffected by hover/focus